Pleural Fluid Analysis

 - Amylase levels may increase with pancreatitis, oesophageal rupture, or malignancy.

-- Triglyceride levels may be increased with lymphatic system involvement.
+- Triglyceride and cholesterol levels may be increased with lymphatic system involvement.

 Microscopic examination – Normal pleural fluid has small numbers of white blood cells (WBCs) but no red blood cells (RBCs) or microorganisms.
 Laboratories may examine the pleural fluid and/or use a special centrifuge (cytocentrifuge) to concentrate the fluid’s cells on a slide.
 The slide is treated with a special stain and evaluated for the different kinds of cells that may be present.